vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-capability.md

 There was an authentication error with your request.
 Either you're using incorrect credentials or you're attempting to authenticate in a region where your bot does not reside.
 The body is a JSON object described in the [introduction](doc:whatsapp-introduction#section-http-errors)

+`500 Internal Server Error`

+There was an error with your request.
+The body is a JSON object described in the [introduction](doc:whatsapp-introduction#section-http-errors)

+*Request could not be processed* means that the Request rate limit has been breached which is 20 requests sent per second.